Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Goofy and intelligent

 French Bulldogs are certainly one-of-a-kind in terms of appearance.
-Their large and bat-like ears make them instantly recognizable in a sea of similar-looking pooches.
-Frenchies tend to be playful and adaptable so they do well in households with other pets or children.
-They’re very relaxed but still do love to play.
+Their large, bat-like ears make them instantly recognizable in a sea of similar-looking canines.
+Frenchies are playful and adaptable, and they do well in households with other pets or children.

+They’re very relaxed but still love to play.
 Frenchies make fantastic companions and are relatively easy to train—provided there are food rewards to be had.

-They don’t need a ton of exercise.
-In fact, activity should be approached with care as Frenchies have narrow nostrils which can make breathing difficult in the best of conditions.
+However, they don’t need much exercise.
+In fact, activity should be approached with care as Frenchies have narrow nostrils, which can make breathing difficult in the best of conditions.

 6. Shetland Sheepdog